dhansel/Altair8800-IOBus/06-cassette-interface/README.md

 The preferred method to program the ATMega328P chip is to use a programmer such as the MiniPro TL866 or other that allows you to directly program a .HEX file into the ATMega.
-Use the ACR.hex file provided in this directory and the following fuse settings:
+Use the ACR.hex file provided in this directory. **Important:** Program the fuse settings ("Config" button in the TL866 interface) to
-Low=0xFE, High=0xD7, Extended=0xFD
+Fuse Low=0xFE, Fuse High=0xD7, Extended Fuse Byte=0xFD

 If you do not have a programmer you can use an Arduino UNO to program the ATMega chip: